ur-tcs/programming-2-ex-7/README.md

 ### Computing Occurrence Lists

 1. Implement the function `computeOccurrenceList` that takes a string, *normalizes* it, and returns a the corresponding occurrence list.
-For your convenience, we have provided a function `normalizeString` that removes removes diacritics (accents) and non-alphabetic characters (punctuation, spaces, etc.), so you only have to construct the multiset representation.
+For your convenience, we have provided a function `normalizeString` that removes diacritics (accents) and non-alphabetic characters (punctuation, spaces, etc.), so you only have to construct the multiset representation.

 <details>
     <summary>HINT</summary>